Lenovo Legion 5i Gen 9 (16″, 16IRX9) Review

 Image credit: Lenovo

-Overall, it can be seen that the Legion 5i Gen 9 is enriched with different kinds of ports.
-However, one con we found is the lack of Thunderbolt 4 protocols, which is essential in gaming notebooks.
+Overall, the Legion 5i Gen 9 comes with a wealth of ports.
+One drawback we found was the lack of a Thunderbolt 4 port, which is essential in gaming laptops.

-In addition, the model we are reviewing comes with 1TB M.2 PCIe 4.0 Protocols SSD.
-If you are low on budget or have lower storage requirements, opt for a 512GB SSD variant.
+The model we reviewed comes with a 1TB M.2 PCIe 4.0 SSD.
+If you are on a tight budget or have lower storage requirements, consider opting for a 512GB SSD variant.

 Also Read: Lenovo ThinkPad X1 Carbon Gen 12 Review